eduardoviega/EduardoViega/README.md

   ##

-  I'm software test analist at Leigado, I am currently studying Software Engineering at UTFPR-DV and I am a Computer Technician for the Internet at IFSC.
-I have knowledge about Java, C, HTML, CSS, JavaScript and Pyton languages, with Figma prototyping and I have an intermediate level of English.
+  I'm software test analyst at Leigado, I am currently studying Software Engineering at UTFPR-DV and I am a Computer Technician for the Internet at IFSC.
+I have knowledge about Java, C, HTML, CSS, JavaScript and Python languages, with Figma prototyping and I have an intermediate level of English.

   ##